QuentinRa/blog.quentinra.dev/proj/hmi/index.md

 A wireframe is literally a frame of your application, you can draw it by yourself or use tools like

-* powerpoint (no don't)
+* PowerPoint (no, don't)
 * [diagrams](https://app.diagrams.net/)
 * [sketch](https://www.sketch.com/) (macOS)
 * Photoshop (paid, for professionals)
 * [Justinmind](https://www.justinmind.com/)
   (trial available but paid, **the best of all**)
 * [moqups](https://moqups.com/) (**the best for free**, account required)
-* or simply in HTML using Boostrap, simple and efficient (**my favorite alternative**)
+* or simply in HTML using Bootstrap, simple and efficient (**my favorite alternative**)

 You can use this great website to think about menus